Cairath/ONI-Mods/README.md

 ----
 To use the mods you need to install ONI-ModLoader using instructions available here: https://github.com/javisar/ONI-Modloader#installation

-Compiled mod files are available for download in the [dll folder](/dll).
+Compiled mod files are available for download in the [modfiles folder](/modfiles).
 Once the Modloader is installed the mod files (*.dll) should be placed in the Mods folder created by the Modloader in the game root directory.